protocol/nft-website/docs/tutorial/mint-nftstorage-polygon.md

 # Mint with NFT.storage and Polygon

-This tutorial will teach you to mint a NFT using the Polygon blockchain and IPFS/Filecoin storage via NFT.Storage.
+This tutorial will teach you to mint an NFT using the Polygon blockchain and IPFS/Filecoin storage via NFT.Storage.
 Polygon, a Layer 2 scaling solution for Ethereum, is often chosen by developers for its speed and lower transaction costs while maintaining full compatibility with Ethereum's EVM.
 The tutorial will walk you through the creation and deployment of a standardized smart contract, storing metadata and assets on IPFS and Filecoin via the NFT.Storage API and minting the NFT to your own wallet on Polygon.

 ## Introduction